mikf/gallery-dl/README.rst

 gallery-dl
 ==========

-*gallery-dl* is a command-line program to download image-galleries and -collections from several image hosting sites (see `Supported Sites`_).
+*gallery-dl* is a command-line program to download image galleries and collections from several image hosting sites (see `Supported Sites`_).
 It is a cross-platform tool with many configuration options and powerful filenaming capabilities.